Homarus

-Homarus is a genus of lobsters, which include the common and commercially significant species Homarus americanus (the American lobster) and Homarus gammarus (the European lobster).
+Homarus is a genus of lobsters which includes the common and commercially significant species Homarus americanus (the American lobster) and Homarus gammarus (the European lobster).
 The Cape lobster, which was formerly in this genus as H. capensis, was moved in 1995 to the new genus Homarinus.

 Description

 Homarus is one of three extant genera of clawed lobsters to show dimorphism between claws – a specialisation into a crushing claw and a cutting claw.
 The other similar genera are Nephrops, which is much more slender, and has grooves along the claws and the abdomen, and Homarinus, the Cape lobster from South Africa, which is even smaller, and has hairy claws.

 While analyses of morphology suggest a close relationship between Homarinus and Homarus, molecular analyses using mitochondrial DNA reveal that they are not sister taxa.
 Both genera lack ornamentation such as spines and carinae, but are thought to have reached that state independently, through convergent evolution.
 The closest living relative of Homarus is Nephrops norvegicus, while the closest relatives of Homarinus are Thymops and Thymopides.